MCLConsortium/jpl.mcl.protocol/edrn/summarizer/README.rst

     >>> generator.description
     u'Just for testing.'

-We'll set up our RDF source with this generator (and hand-craft the POST because it's AJAX)::
+We'll set up our Summarizer source with this generator (and hand-craft the POST because it's AJAX)::

     >>> from urllib import urlencode